TeamKweku/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #### 20-hiago - Remove the occurance of characters "cC" from an input
 #### 21-reverse - Reverse an input
 #### 22-users_and_homes - Display sorted users and home directories
+#### 100-empty_casks - Finding empty files and directories and displaying on their names